Plumber, Gasfitter and Drainlayer

 - complete an apprenticeship and gain a New Zealand Certificate (Level 4) in Plumbing Gasfitting or Drainlaying

 - be registered with the Plumbers, Gasfitters and Drainlayers Board.

 A driver's licence is also useful.

-- ATT website - information on plumbing, gasfitting and drainlaying apprenticeships
+- ATT website - plumbing, gasfitting and drainlaying apprenticeships

-- Masterlink website - information on plumbing, gasfitting and drainlaying apprenticeships
+- Masterlink website - plumbing, gasfitting and drainlaying apprenticeships

-- Skills website - information on plumbing, gasfitting and drainlaying apprenticeships
+- ICE website - plumbing, gasfitting and drainlaying apprenticeships

 No specific secondary education is required for this job, but English, maths, physics, design and visual communication, and construction and mechanical technologies to at least NCEA Level 2 are useful.